TropicSapling/js-based-test-language/README.md

 Since this programming language fully supports programs written in C there's no changes, only additions and alternatives.
 For example some of these include:
 * Alt. to pointer (`*`): `>`.
 Example: `>pointerVar`
 * Storing variable in other places than RAM: `$()` or `$`.
 Example: `$('path/to/dir')diskVar` or `$diskVar`.
 Omitting the paranthesis will result in the compiler choosing where in the disk to store the variable for you.

+### Other features
+* Garbage Collection, can be disabled by passing arg. `--nogc` to compiler.
+It will still work if you've manually collected most garbage, and can collect the ones you missed, but might increase the compilation time.